10 Mistakes Women Make During Periods

 8. Not Getting Enough Sleep

 Getting sufficient sleep is always important, but it’s especially so during menstruation, when your body is already working overtime.
-Insufficient rest will only exacerbate unpleasant period symptoms such as anxiety, irritability, cramps, and laziness.
+Insufficient rest will only exacerbate unpleasant During Periods symptoms such as anxiety, irritability, cramps, and laziness.

 9. Not Changing Your Pad or Tampon Frequently Enough